 TYPHOON, SURGE & FLO

-The Typhoon smoke lenses are from ZEISS and have a light transmission rate (VLT) of 10.2% whereas the Surge smoke lenses have a VLT of exactly 10%.
-At this VLT level, the lenses will be able to handle strong sunlight and significant glare.
+At these VLT levels, these lenses will be able to handle strong sunlight and significant glare.
 However, for cloudy days and sessions when the sun is well on its way down, they may not be the ideal choice.

 Both are equipped with an advanced hydrophobic coating to repel water, an anti-smudge oleophobic coating and a hard coating.